gerasoa/react-fundamentals/README.md

 ```

 ## Responding to events
-You can respond to events by declaring `event handler` functions inside your components:<div id="event-handler"/>
+You can respond to events by declaring `event handler` functions inside your components:
 ```jsx
 function MyButton() {
   function handleClick() {